pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 The classical approach taken to solving multiphase flow is driven by empirical correlations to determine the volume fraction of a given segment of pipe that is occupied by each phase, and its respective velocity.
 Further complicating matters is that with two-phase flow it is possible that velocities of the vapour and liquid phases are different.
 A consequence of this is that the liquid and gas volume fractions at any given cross-sectional area of the pipe will not be the same as the ratio of phase volumetric flow rate to the total volumetric flow rate.

 Conventionally the determination of this difference is driven by first predicting the flow pattern map, and from the flow pattern map the slip velocity (difference between the vapour and liquid velocities) is calculated.
 In turn, the liquid volume fraction can be obtained from the slip velocity.
-Note that this approach relies on the assumption used for the unknown flow pattern, and whilst there are only a few different recognised flow patterns, the boundaries between each of these patterns is somewhat subjective and varies between researchers.
+Note that this approach relies on any assumptions used for the unknown flow pattern, and whilst there are only a few different recognised flow patterns, the boundaries between each of these patterns is somewhat subjective and varies between researchers.

 <figure>
 	<a href="{{ site.url }}/images/Analysis/multiphase-pipe-flow/figure2.png" data-lightbox="image-2" data-title="Different flow patterns and their relevance.">